 16. More Options for Expensive Desktop Upgrades

-VDI makes possible more options for expensive desktop upgrades.
+VDI benefits makes it possible for more options on expensive desktop upgrades.
 The datacenter in which server and storage needs are resident eliminates the scenario of having a massive collection of PCs in the office.
 The same experience you get from high-end desktops can be replicated on tablets without having to incur the cost of expensive upgrades.
 Thus, the desired environment can be delivered uniformly to all users.

 17. Better Support and Troubleshooting for End Users